dispatchedx/Challenges/README.md

 # Challenges!
-This is a raw compilation of some "challenges" that i have done in python.
-Some of them could be implemented much cleaner but that wasn't my main goal.
-They are merely done as a way to learn basic stuff.
+Collection of Python solutions from Codewars, LeetCode, and other coding platforms This is a raw dump of the more interesting ones that i have done in python.
+A few of them could be implemented cleaner but the main goal was to learn and develop coding skills while also having fun.

 ### Codewars
 *  [Codewars challenges](codewars/codewars.md)